Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

 Signal Parameters
 *****************

 Most of the fields in this table are now deprecated.
-See Custom Data & Signal Parameters section for best practices for accessing Signal name, source and value.
+See Marketing Data & Signal Parameters section for best practices for accessing Signal name, source and value.
 Additionally, some fields will be removed if the Signal Transactions Rollup feature is enabled.

 ..  list-table::
   :widths: 30 8 40